 Potential users can freely download Oracle Linux through Oracle’s E-delivery service (Oracle Software Delivery Cloud) or from a variety of mirror sites, and can deploy and distribute it without cost.The company’s Oracle Linux Support program aims to provide commercial technical support, covering Oracle Linux and existing RHEL or CentOS installations but without any certification from the former (i.e. without re-installation or re-boot). via_Wiki

-Features now available as a technology preview on the x86_64 architecture
+Notable features available as a technology preview in RHCK

 - Block and object storage layouts for parallel NFS (pNFS)

-- DAX (Direct Access) for direct persistent memory mapping from an application.
-This is under technical preview for the ext4 and XFS file systems
+- DAX (Direct Access) for direct persistent memory mapping from an application for the ext4 and XFS file systems

-- Multi-queue I/O scheduling for SCSI (scsi-mq).
-Please note that this functionality is disabled by default
+- Multi-queue I/O scheduling for SCSI (disabled by default)